oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **virtual_field** *string* - This attribute is used to retrieve the label to be used for virtual field `target`.

+* **immutable** *boolean* - is used to prohibit changing the multicurrency association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 ``organization``
 ~~~~~~~~~~~~~~~~

 * **applicable** -  is used to specify for which organizations custom field will be visible.
 On the field edit page, it is represented with form type ``oro_type_choice_organization_type``, which provides a selector for organizations (regardless of whether it is activated or not) defined in the application so that a user can select a specific organization(s) or "ALL" organizations.

+* **immutable** *boolean* - is used to prohibit changing the applicable association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 ``search``
 ~~~~~~~~~~